2025 Super GT Series

-The 2025 Super GT Series was the last season for the two-time GT500 champion Tsugio Matsuda.
+The 2025 Super GT Series was the last season for two-time GT500 champion Tsugio Matsuda and seven-time race winner Takuya Izawa.

 The 2025 Autobacs Super GT Series was a motor racing championship based in Japan for grand touring cars.
 The series was sanctioned by the Japan Automobile Federation (JAF) and ran by the GT Association (GTA).
 It was the thirty-third season of the Super GT Series, which includes the All Japan Grand Touring Car Championship era, and the twenty-first season under the Super GT name.
 It was also the forty-third overall season of a JAF national sports car championship dating back to the All Japan Endurance/Sports Prototype Championship.

 Sho Tsuboi and Kenta Yamashita of TGR Team au TOM'S entered the season as the defending champions of the GT500 class.
 Takashi Kogure and Yuya Motojima of JLOC entered the season as the defending champions of the GT300 class.

 Calendar

 The provisional calendar for 2025 was confirmed on 1 August 2024, which consisted of eight races.
 Super GT confirmed that Petronas Sepang International Circuit would return to the calendar for the first time since 2013, hosting the third round of the championship on 27–28 June.
 This would be the first Super GT race held outside of Japan since 2019, when the series last visited Chang International Circuit in Thailand.

 On 14 May, Fuji Speedway announced a new three-race sprint format for its August date.
 The first race, held on 2 August, would be a 160 kilometer (35 lap) multi-class race.
 The second and third races, held on 3 August, would be single-class, 50-minute sprint races – the first time ever that GT500 and GT300 cars would race separately in a championship round.
 Only one of the team's two entered drivers could participate on either day.

 All other rounds would run the regular 300 kilometer format except for the Golden Week race at Fuji, and the penultimate round at Autopolis, which would continue to run the three-hour, long-distance format introduced in 2024.